 - Language seen as derogatory, demeaning, inflammatory;

 - Bullying, including cyberbullying;

-- Gender based violence
+- · Gender based violence

 - sexual assaults and harassment

-- sexting.
+- · sexting.

-We are working hard as an academy to be proactive and to challenge this type of abuse.
+We are working hard as a school to be proactive and to challenge this type of abuse.
 We aim to use approaches in the curriculum to address and tackle peer on peer abuse.

-Please refer to Mount Hawke Academy's Anti Bullying, Equality and Diversity, e-safety/online safety policies
+Please refer to Mount Hawke Academy's --School's-Anti Bullying, Equality and Diversity, e-safety/online safety policies